Endomorphism algebras and Hecke algebras for reductive p-adic groups: Introduction

 is a twisted affine Hecke algebra \cite[\S 2.1]{AMS3}.
-Based on \cite{Hei2}, it is reasonable to expect that $\End_G (I_P^G (E_B))$ is Morita equivalent with $\tilde{\mc H}(\mc O)$.
-Indeed this is "almost" true.
-However, examples with inner forms of $SL_N$ \cite{ABPS1} suggest that such a Morita equivalence might not hold in complete generality.
+It is reasonable to expect that $\End_G (I_P^G (E_B))$ is Morita equivalent with $\tilde{\mc H}(\mc O)$.
+Indeed this is ``almost" true, and in important cases known already. \begin{itemize} \item The group $R(\mc O)$ is always trivial for $GL_n (F)$ \cite{BuKu1}, for inner forms of general linear groups \cite{SeSt,Hei2} and for unipotent representations \cite{Lus-Uni,SolRamif}. \item The 2-cocycle $\natural$ of $W(M,\sigma,X_\nr (M))$ is trivial for symplectic groups and special orthogonal groups \cite{Hei2} and for principal series representatons of split groups \cite{Roc}. \end{itemize} In these cases all the involved 2-cocycles are trivial, and there are equivalences of categories

+However, examples with inner forms of $SL_n$ \cite{ABPS1} suggest that such a Morita equivalence for $\End_G (I_P^G (E_B))$ might not hold for arbitrary groups.
+It is conceivable that the 2-cocycles are always trivial for (quasi-)split reductive $F$-groups, but we would not know how to prove that.

-We shall need to decompose $\End_G (I_P^G (E_B))$-modules according to their $B$-weights (which live in $X_\nr (M)$).
+In our completely general setting, we shall need to decompose $\End_G (I_P^G (E_B))$-modules according to their $B$-weights (which live in $X_\nr (M)$).
 The existence of such a decomposition cannot be guaranteed for representations of infinite length, and therefore we stick to finite length in most of the paper.
 All the algebras we consider have a large centre, so that every finite length module actually has finite dimension.
-For Rep$(G)^{\mf s}$, "finite length" is equivalent to "admissible", we denote the corresponding subcategory by $\Rep_{\mr f}(G)^{\mf s}$.
+For Rep$(G)^{\mf s}$ ``finite length" is equivalent to ``admissible", and we denote the corresponding subcategory by $\Rep_{\mr f}(G)^{\mf s}$.

 It is known from \cite{Lus-Gr,AMS3} that the category of finite dimensional right modules $\tilde{\mc H}(\mc O)-\fMod$ can be described with a family of (twisted) graded Hecke algebras.
 Write $X_\nr^+ (M) = \Hom (M/M^1,\R_{>0})$ and note that its Lie algebra is $a_M^* = \Hom (M / M^1 ,\R)$.
 For a unitary $u \in X_\nr (M)$, there is a graded Hecke algebra $\mh H_u$, built from the following data: the tangent space $a_M^* \otimes_\R \C$ of $X_\nr (M)$ at $u$, a root subsystem $\Sigma_{\sigma \otimes u} \subset \Sigma_{\mc O,\mu}$ and a parameter function $k^u_\alpha$ induced by $\lambda$ and $\lambda^*$.
 Further $W(M,\mc O)_{\sigma \otimes u}$ decomposes as $W(\Sigma_{\sigma \otimes u}) \rtimes R(\sigma \otimes u)$, and $\natural$ induces a 2-cocycle of the local R-group $R(\sigma \otimes u)$.
 This yields a twisted graded Hecke algebra $\mh H_u \rtimes \C [R(\sigma \otimes u),\natural_u]$ \cite[\S 1]{AMS3}.